 Your associate degree plus 60 additional units of General Studies coursework earns you a Bachelor of General Studies degree from the University of Arizona.
 THE BACHELOR OF GENERAL STUDIES (BGS) degree was created in 2010 by a committee of faculty members from across the University of Arizona.
 They designed the degree as a broad, multidisciplinary course of study rather than a traditional major.
 The degree provides students with a flexible yet structured program covering a broad range of interests and disciplines.
 This popular degree program is now available in Maricopa County as well!

-The BGS degree at UANV offers courses in five themes:
+The BGS degree at UANV offers courses in four different degree plans:

 - Arts, Media, and Entertainment